zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 cd blueprints/training/llama-lora-finetuning-trn1
 ./build-container-image.sh
 ```
 When prompted, enter the same region you used earlier.
-After the script finishes, note the Docker image URL and tag for the next step.

 ## 3. Launch the Llama training job

 Before starting the fine-tuning job, set up a Kubernetes Secret, a ConfigMap for the training script, and update the container image URL in the job spec.

-To let the training script download the Llama 3 model from Hugging Face, you need your Hugging Face access token (find it under Settings → Access Tokens on the Hugging Face website).
-Create a Kubernetes Secret with this token:
+To let the training script download the Llama 3 model from Hugging Face, you need your Hugging Face access token.
+You can manage and retrieve your access token under [settings](https://huggingface.co/docs/hub/en/security-tokens) on the HuggingFace website.
+Create a Kubernetes Secret for this access token by replacing the placeholder text `<HF_TOKEN>` with it.

 ```bash
 kubectl create secret generic huggingface-secret --from-literal=HF_TOKEN=<HF_TOKEN>